-Those mutations that cannot be mapped (if any) will be filtered out from the CGI analysis.
+Mutations that cannot be mapped (if any) will be filtered out from the CGI analysis.
 Reasons of incorrect mapping include an unrecognizable format or incorrect mutation information (e.g. an invalid reference allele or chromosome position).
-If the number of unmapped mutations exceeds 30% of all mutations submitted, the system assumes that the data is not reliable and does not proceed with the interpretation.
-We also remove those mutations mapping in non-exonic regions.
+If the number of unmapped mutations exceeds 30% of all mutations submitted, the system assumes that the data are not reliable and does not proceed with the interpretation.
+We also remove mutations mapping to non-exonic regions, with the exception of potential splice-site affecting mutations.
 Of note, unmapped mutations are accessible as a separate file for further review.

-No, the CGI can be used without login.
+The CGI can be used --including running analyses-- without login.
 The results of the run will be available for 24 hours at the link provided by the system upon submission.
-On the other hand, if the user logs into the system and click the button 'Save' in the analysis box, it won't be removed after the 24h.
+On the other hand, if the user logs into the system and clicks the button 'Save' in the analysis box, it won't be removed after 24h.
 Note that the login process only requires a valid email address and access is immediately granted.
-Any analysis launched with a logged user are automatically saved.
+Any analyses launched with a logged user are automatically saved.

 Yes, once the interpretation is completed, the results can be downloaded as tab-separated files through the corresponding button.

 Yes.
 Once the analysis is completed, the user may share the results by clicking the 'Share' button.
-But be aware than then anyone with the URL will be able to access your analysis.
-We plan to add support to be able to give access only to certain users.
+But be aware that anyone with the URL will be able to access your analysis then.

 For any comment, suggestion or error report, please contact with email@example.com